Selling Gifted Property vs. Selling Inherited Property

 The IRS defines the gift tax as “a tax on the transfer of property by one individual to another while receiving nothing, or less than full value, in return.”
 Fortunately, gift taxes rarely apply, thanks to the IRS’ generous gift tax thresholds.
 When they do, the one who pays them is the gift giver — not the recipient.

-You generally don’t need to worry about gift taxes unless the value of your gift exceeds the annual gift exclusion limit ($18,000 for tax year 2024).
-Even then, gift taxes don’t kick in right away.
+So, what are the tax implications of gifting a property?
+Fortunately, those gifting property generally don’t need to worry about taxes unless the value exceeds the annual gift exclusion limit: $18,000 for tax year 2024, or $19,000 in 20251.
+But even then, gift taxes don’t kick in right away.

-As of 2024, this limit is $13.61 million per person or $27.22 million for married couples.
-Exceeding this figure during your lifetime will require you, as the gifter, to pay taxes at a rate of 18% to 40%, depending on the gift’s value.
+For tax year 2024, the lifetime gift exemption is $13.61 million per person, or $27.22 million for married couples.
+In 2025, that limit increases to $13.99 million ($27.98 million for married couples).
+Only when an individual makes gifts that exceed that lifetime value must they pay gift taxes at a rate of 18% to 40%, depending on the gift’s value.

-Subash, a US citizen, receives a property worth $400,000 as a gift from his aunt in 2024.
+Let’s say that Subash, a US citizen, received a property worth $400,000 as a gift from his aunt in 2025.
 He decides to give it to his son, Arun, and his new wife, Sarah, as a wedding gift.

 Selling at or above fair market value

-Selling a gifted property at or above its FMV, meanwhile, may trigger capital gains tax.
+Selling a gifted property at or above its FMV, meanwhile, may trigger the capital gains tax.

 It may also require you to complete Form 8949, Sales and Other Dispositions of Capital Assets, depending on whether or not the home was previously a personal residence.
 With this form, you’ll share the transaction details with the IRS and calculate capital gains taxes on the sale.